FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/web_copilot_ui/use_saml.md

 1. Start the Copilot server.
 1. <span id="step6"></span>Export the SAML SP ({{< TransferCFT/componentlongname >}}) metadata.

-- From a web browser, enter the URL  to extract the XML configuration data required to configure your IdP.
+- From a web browser, enter the URL https://\[Transfer CFT host\]:\[REST API port\]/saml2/metadata to extract the XML configuration data required to configure your IdP.
 - Save the displayed XML content in a file.

 Create your {{< TransferCFT/componentlongname  >}} client in the IdP by importing the saved XML file.
 Remember that you must create a client for each {{< TransferCFT/componentlongname  >}}.